-In case the UCITS is set up as a SICAV and therefore a company, there should be at least three directors, all of whom with the required experience for such position.
+In case a UCITS is set up as a SICAV, and hence as a company, there should be at least three directors, all of whom have the required experience for such position.
 In addition, the Luxembourg regulator also verifies that they can allocate the necessary amount of time to such role, and that they are of good repute.

 Other governance matters are typically covered by the management company that is appointed by the UCITS.
-For self-managed SICAVs that have not appointed a management company, please refer to question 1.4.
+For self-managed SICAVs that have not appointed a management company, please refer to the answer to question 1.4.